Olivia Holdt

 Olivia Møller Holdt (/da/; born 7 June 2001) is a Danish professional footballer who plays as a winger for Women's Super League club Tottenham Hotspur and the Denmark national team.

 Holdt played youth football with Vildbjerg SF before starting her senior career with then-Danish Women's League side VSK Aarhus in 2019.
 Following one and a half seasons with VSK, Holdt signed with Danish Women's League side Fortuna Hjørring in 2020, where she played for two years and received the Player of the Year award for the 2020/2021 campaign.
 In 2022, Holdt started playing professionally when she signed with Damallsvenskan side FC Rosengård where she played for two years until 2024, during which the club won the league twice – in 2022 and in 2024.
 Holdt signed with Women's Super League side Tottenham Hotspur in 2025.

 Club career

 She was the sixth highest scoring player in the 2019-20 Elite Division.

-She was named Player of the Year in the Elite Division 2020-21.
+She was named Player of the Year in the Elite Division 2020–21.
+Holdt joined Tottenham Hotspur in 2025.
+She scored a hat-trick in their 0–7 away win against Crystal Palace on 20 September 2026.